wp-plugins/mb-sitemap-generator/readme.txt

 	* Currently only HTML5 video elements are supported.

 = Upcoming Technical Features =
-* Add support for YouTube and Vimeo videos in video sitemaps.
+* Support for YouTube and Vimeo videos in video sitemaps.
-* Add support for HTML5 picture elements in image sitemaps.
+* Support for HTML5 picture elements in image sitemaps.
 * Automatic daily creation of sitemaps.

 = Is the service free of charge? =